Erie County New York assistance programs.

 Old First Ward Community Association - Housing Rehab assistance for qualified Owner Occupants.
 The organization also offer housing information and referrals, homebuyer assistance.
 Senior Nutrition & transportation, and a Youth Afterschool program.
 The Buffalo River Food Pantry is also on site.
 (716) 856-8613

 St Vincent De Paul St Amelia (phone (716) 836-0011) - This non-profit provides food assistance to low income individuals and families who are in need of help.
-Also, the center provides financial assistance for paying for appliances, heating units and utility bills if needed by qualified applicants.
-More information.
+Also, the center provides financial assistance for paying for appliances, furnace repairs as well as free heating units and utility bills if needed by qualified applicants.
+More information on St Amelia assistance programs.

 Several other churches and St. Vincent centers operate in the region.
 Additional services such as prescription medications, self-sufficiency (known as Back On Track), free clothing and more is offered.
+There are also low cost thrift stores.
 A volunteer will often visit the Erie County New York family to determine eligibility.
-Continue.
+Continue with St. Vincent Buffalo and Erie County assistance programs.

 WNYHeroes Inc. – Military veterans and families can get help with basic needs and expenses, including rent help, money for mortgage, free food, heating and utilities, medical bills, holiday meals, and much more.
 1125 Main Street, Suite 27, Buffalo NY 14209, call (888) 400-3892